Best Value Grills & Smokers of 2014

-The selections range from $60 to just under $1,899 and represent a range of prices in between.
-AmazingRibs.com is, according to the rating services, the most popular barbecue and grilling website in the world, by far.
-The site's Equipment Reviews section contains more than 300 grill and smoker reviews and ratings from more than 125 manufacturers, an unprecedented number.
+To help you find your next pride and joy, AmazingRibs.com has named its Top 10 Best Value Charcoal Grills, Gas Grills, and Smokers.
+AmazingRibs.com is, according to all the rating services, the most popular barbecue and grilling website in the world, by far.
+The site's Equipment Reviews section contains more than 300 grill and smoker reviews and ratings from more than 140 manufacturers.
+There is nothing close anywhere.

-Some categories, like egg/kamados and pellet smokers are growing rapidly.
+Some categories, like kamados and pellet smokers are growing rapidly.
 Kamados are usually egg shaped and well insulated, with many made from ceramics.
-Pellet smokers burn wood pellets made from compressed hardwood sawdust from saw mills.
+They excel at smoking and winter cooking.
+Pellet smokers are another hot item.
+They burn wood pellets made from compressed hardwood sawdust from saw mills and most have thermostat controls, just like your kitchen oven.

 | Weights, Measures, Conversions | Tips & Techniques | Recipes | Equipment Reviews | BBQ Culture & History |